akgrummer/bbbbAnalysis/Notes/hourglassUnc.md

     need the TARGET name (run from hourglassUnc/) make add_hourglass_unc_VR_forLimits

+-> the script looks at outPlotter.root directly, so need to use both versions

     differences from the nominal are the region pointed to in the outPlotter.root file and the tag where I copied the outPlotter_massgroup* files